The Sandbox Environment for Generalizable Agent Research (SEGAR): Abstract

 \section{Abstract}

-A broad challenge of research on generalization for sequential decision-making tasks in interactive environments is designing benchmarks that clearly landmark progress.
-While there has been notable headway, current benchmarks either do not provide suitable exposure nor intuitive control of the underlying factors, are not easy-to-implement, customizable, or extensible, or are computationally expensive to run.
-We built the \segarlong{} (\segar) with all of these things in mind. \segar{} improves the ease and accountability of generalization research in RL, as generalization objectives can be easy designed by specifying task distributions, which in turns allows the researcher to measure the nature of the generalization objective.
-We present an overview of \segar{} and how it contributes to these goals, as well as experiments that demonstrate a few types of research questions \segar{} can help answer.
+A broad challenge of research on generalization in sequential decision-making is designing benchmarks that clearly measure progress.
+While there has been notable headway, most popular generalization benchmarks, such as Meta-World and Procgen, consist of a fixed set of tasks.
+They don't provide easy access to the underlying factors of the environment that would otherwise enable a researcher to design custom source and target task distributions for evaluating particular aspects of generalization.
+Other benchmarks, such as CausalWorld, are more extensible but are also computationally expensive to run.
+We built the \segarlong{} (\segar) with all of these considerations in mind.
+In a nutshell, \segar{} is a toolkit for defining generalization objectives over computationally lightweight sequential decision-making tasks and measuring learning algorithms' performance w.r.t. these objectives.
+In addition to providing several task distributions out of the box, SEGAR enables finegrained Reinforcement Learning (RL) generalization experiments by giving researchers tools for creating families of tasks relevant for testing specific hypotheses.
+We present an overview of \segar{}, explain how it contributes to generalization research, and conduct experiments illustrating a few types of research questions \segar{} can help answer. \segar{} is open-sourced and can be found at \href{https://github.com/microsoft/segar}{https://github.com/microsoft/segar}.